'Changed man' Allen wants world title after UK win

 "He's turned into a very special player and to do that makes a statement," added Davis.

-"It's OK being a flying machine and winning a final from in front but to do it from behind shows great character and it will stand him in good stead for the World Championship and the Masters."
+"It's OK being a flying machine and winning a final from in front, but to do it from behind shows great character and it will stand him in good stead for the World Championship and the Masters."

 - Sign up to My Sport to follow snooker news on the BBC app.